2022 GRI Index

 GRI 414: Supplier Social Assessment 2016 | |||

-414-2 | Negative social impacts in the supply chain and actions taken | Supplier management | We are currently analyzing the environmental and social impact associated with our supply chain. |
+414-2 | Negative social impacts in the supply chain and actions taken | Sustainability in the Value Chain | |

 GRI 415: Public Policy 2016 | |||